gasparesganga/gasparesganga.com/labs/postgis-normalize-geometry/index.md

 ## How normalization works

+The function analyzes all the adjacent points in the input geometry in groups of three.
+Now imagine a triangle is drawn connecting those three points.
+The **central** point of a group is removed in one of those cases:

+1. the area of the triangle is smaller than `PAR_area_threshold` and the angle corresponding to the central point is smaller than `PAR_angle_threshold`
+2. the area of the triangle is smaller than `PAR_area_threshold` and the angle corresponding to the first or the last point is smaller than `PAR_angle_threshold` while the distance between the other two points is smaller than `PAR_point_distance_threshold`
+3. the area of the triangle is smaller than `PAR_null_area`, regardless of the angles

+### A more *technical* explaination
 Considering 3 adjacent points <code>P<sub>n-1</sub></code>, <code>P<sub>n</sub></code> and <code>P<sub>n+1</sub></code>, the point <b><code>P<sub>n</sub></code></b> will be removed in one of these cases:

 #### Case 1 - Removing *spikes*